dperson/torproxy/README.md

 ## Issues

+### tor failures (exits or won't connect)

+If you are affected by this issue (a small percentage of users are) please try setting the TORUSER environment variable to root, IE:

+    sudo docker run -p 8118:8118 -p 9050:9050 -e TORUSER=root -d \
+                dperson/torproxy

+### Reporting

 If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/dperson/torproxy/issues).